-If you are an accountant, bookkeeper or just someone with a passion for numbers, join us for a free information session to find out what it’s like to work within the Accounts Department on film and television drama productions in Scotland.
-Led by experienced industry professionals, the hour-long presentation will be followed by an opportunity to mingle, ask questions and meet the professionals.
+If you are an accountant, bookkeeper or just someone with a passion for numbers, connect with us by emailing the below address to find out what it’s like to work within the Accounts Department on film and television drama productions in Scotland.

 If you’re considering a career change, you may also be interested in the exciting new paid, 6-month placement-based training opportunity from Screen NETS - details of criteria and the application proceedure will be available on the night.